 - Students can receive 4 credits or 2 credits for an internship.

-- 4 credits involves a minimum time commitment of 160 total hours (on average, 12 hours per week).
+- The minimum hours for 4 credits is 160 (on average, 12 hours per week)

 - Internships registered for credit are counted in your semester course load, you can have up to 19 credits per semester without additional charge.